On local integration of Lie brackets: Local integration of Lie algebroid morphisms

 where $A_1\to M_1$ and $A_2\to M_2$ are the respective Lie algebroids and $F_{A} = dF|_{A_1}$.
 In this case, we say that $F$ \textbf{integrates} the Lie algebroid morphism $F_{A}$.

-Germs of local Lie groupoids and maps form a category.
-The Lie functor, taking the germ of $G$ to the Lie algebroid $A$ of $G$, and a local Lie groupoid map $F$ to the induced Lie algebroid map $F_A$, is an equivalence to the category of Lie algebroids.
-This fact seems to be well-known; however, since a complete reference is missing from the literature (see the bibliographical comments in the introduction) we include a detailed proof of this result.
+Local Lie groupoids and germs of local Lie groupoid maps form a category.
+The Lie functor, taking $G$ to its Lie algebroid $A$, and a germ of a local Lie groupoid map $F$ to the induced Lie algebroid map $F_A$, is an equivalence to the category of Lie algebroids.
+This fact seems to be well-known; however, a complete reference is missing from the literature (see the bibliographical comments in the introduction).
+Our constructions below provide a detailed proof of this result.
 First, we show that the functor is full and faithful, i.e.\ Lie algebroid morphisms can be integrated to local Lie groupoid maps.
 Moreover, using a tubular structure on the domain, the integration can be made quite explicit.
 That the functor is essentially surjective will be shown in the next section, where we present a construction of a local integration of a Lie algebroid.

+To address the integration of morphisms, let $G_i$ be local Lie groupoids with Lie algebroids $A_i$, $i=1,2$, and let $f:A_1 \to A_2$ be a Lie algebroid morphism covering $f_{M}:M_1\to M_2$.
+Fixing a tubular structure on $G_1$ and an element $g\in G_1$, the map $f$ together with the Maurer-Cartan forms $\theta_{G_i}$ give rise to the following ODE: